 Sweyn Forkbeard died.
-He nominated his son Cnut to succeed to the English throne.
+He nominated his son Canute to succeed to the English throne.

-The English nobles that had supported and approved Sweyn’s Kingship were reluctant to accept his young son, Cnut as King and so they asked Aethelred to return.
-However, the army and the people of Lindsey gave their support to Cnut.
+The English nobles that had supported and approved Sweyn’s Kingship were reluctant to accept his young son, Canute as King and so they asked Aethelred to return.
+However, the army and the people of Lindsey gave their support to Canute.

 Aethelred and his family returned to England.
-King Aethelred made it clear that he was unhappy with the people of Lindsey for supporting Cnut.
+King Aethelred made it clear that he was unhappy with the people of Lindsey for supporting Canute.

 Eadric of Mercia killed two leading thegns in Lindsey.